DocCyblade/lepp/README.rst

-LAPP - Web Stack (PostgreSQL)
+LEPP - Web Stack (Nginx + PostgreSQL)
 =============================

-The LAPP stack is an open source web platform that can be used to run dynamic web sites and servers.
-It is considered by many to be a powerful alternative to the more popular LAMP stack and includes Linux, Apache, PostgreSQL (instead of MySQL) and PHP, Python and Perl.
+The LEPP stack is an open source web platform that can be used to run dynamic web sites and servers.
+It is considered by many to be a powerful alternative to the more popular LEMP stack and includes Linux, Nginx, PostgreSQL (instead of MariaDB) and PHP, Python and Perl.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - SSL support out of the box.
-- PHP, Python and Perl support for Apache2 and PostgreSQL.
+- PHP, Python and Perl support for PostgreSQL.
 - `Adminer`_ administration frontend for PostgreSQL (listening on port 12322 - uses SSL).
-- Webmin modules for configuring Apache2, PHP and PostgreSQL.
+- Webmin modules for configuring PHP and PostgreSQL.
 - PostgreSQL listening on localhost (security)
 - PostgreSQL password encryption enabled by default (security).
 - The *postgres* user is trusted when connecting over local unix sockets (convenience).

-A separate appliance is available for the `LAMP stack`_ (featuring MySQL instead of PostgreSQL).
+A separate appliance is available for the `LEMP stack`_ (featuring MariaDB instead of PostgreSQL).

 Credentials *(passwords set at first boot)*
 -------------------------------------------